wareya/BBAE/Readme.md

 # BBAE

-BBAE (Basic Block Analysis Enabler) is a low-level compiler backend language, both a spec and a basic implementation.
+BBAE (Basic Block Analysis Enabler) is a WIP low-level compiler backend language, both a spec and a basic implementation.
 It sits between programming languages and the hardware, with a format that's easier to optimize than high-level code.

 ## Design philosophy